What is a CCJ

 The Registry Trust Ltd is contracted to the Ministry of Justice to maintain the public register of CCJ’s (and other orders and fines) for England and Wales, this enables other credit reference agencies, such as Experian, to update their data and provide up to date credit checks.

-Although many CCJ’s are registered with the Registry Trust Ltd, certain judgements are not which means there are many debtors who can pass credit checks without their CCJ showing.
+Although many CCJs are registered with the Registry Trust Ltd, certain judgements are not, which means many debtors can pass credit checks without their CCJ showing.

-Under the Register of Judgements, Orders and Fines Regulations 2005 a CCJ obtained through possession proceedings will not be registered with The Registry Trust Ltd, the consequence is that when carrying out credit checks on prospective tenants you cannot be certain if the report is accurate where previous CCJ’s are concerned.
+Under the Register of Judgements, Orders and Fines Regulations 2005, a CCJ obtained through possession proceedings will not be registered with The Registry Trust Ltd.

 Increasing Accuracy of Credit Checks